 Founded in 2008 by entrepreneur Giselle Trujillo, CEO and Creative Director, headquartered in New York.
 GT1 International Ltd. is a private boutique company that handles high-quality products, brands and individuals.
 Our services include Digital Publication, Internet Services, Web Design, Marketing, Advertising, Management & Strategic Consulting.
-The company\’s portfolio includes the following in-house brands: GT by Giselle Trujillo, We Are The World Project (WATWP) and GT1 Web Design.
+The company’s portfolio includes the following in-house brands: GT by Giselle Trujillo, We Are The World Project (WATWP) and GT1 Web Design.
 GT1 International Ltd. stands for Getting There as One on an International level.

 GT1 International Ltd.’s mission is to provide high-quality creative services through, study, integrity, pride, details, craftsmanship, flawless execution, and success.
 We respect our work, our brands and clients, each project is custom handled and nurtured.

-VALUES & PRINCIPALS
+OUR VALUES & PRINCIPLES